Financial Management & Reporting

 Myrtle Beach's budget for fiscal year 2018-19 totals $199.7 million and includes a three mill property tax increase to fund 10 additional Police Department positions.
 The new budget took effect July 1 with an ad valorem tax rate of 80.5 mills.
 For owner-occupied homes, most of the three mill increase will be offset by the Tourism Development Fee credit.
 A commercial property assessed at $200,000 will pay an additional $36 per year in city property taxes.

 The new budget includes two utility increases, but no other fee or rate hikes.
 Water and sewer rates increase slightly, mainly as a pass through of higher wholesale costs from Grand Strand Water and Sewer Authority.
-(3.9 percent) due to For a typical family using 7,500 gallons of water a month, the 3.9 percent increase will result in an extra $1.89 per month.
+(3.9 percent).
+For a typical family using 7,500 gallons of water a month, the 3.9 percent increase will result in an extra $1.89 per month.

 City Council approved a 50 cent per month increase in the stormwater utility fee per ERU, or equivalent residential unit.
 One ERU is 5,000 square feet of driveway, parking area or roof surface.
 Residential properties are assessed at one ERU, so the new rate will be $6.25 per month.
 Commercial properties pay a stormwater fee that’s based on the actual amount of impervious surface, as measured in ERUs.